 The pedal-up feature slows the vehicle when the accelerator pedal is released while the vehicle is moving between 8 mph (13 kph) and the vehicle's top speed.
-Example: If all of the following events occur...

 - a) the vehicle is being driven down a slope - b) the accelerator pedal is released for more than one second the pedal-up feature will slow the vehicle (the warning beeper will not sound) until either the vehicle speed is reduced to 8 mph (13 kph), at which it freely coasts between 8 and 3 mph (5 kph), or the accelerator pedal is applied.
 When pedal-up feature is activated by this sequence of events, the motor generates power which is returned to the batteries.